 Carpel tunnel syndrome is a common cause of hand and finger pain among adults.
 It can also cause neurologic symptoms like numbness and tingling.
 Surgery is not always necessary.
 Non-surgical treatments often help for less severe cases or ones where pressure on the nerve only recently started.
 This article discusses this common hand problem and its symptoms, diagnosis, and treatment options.

 Common wrist injuries in sports and exercise

 Carpal tunnel syndrome is a common cause of hand and finger pain.
 It often causes numbness and tingling.
 It is caused by pressure on the median nerve as it passes through a space in the wrist known as the carpal tunnel.

 Why do some people develop carpal tunnel syndrome?

 Many factors are believed to increase a person’s chance of developing carpal tunnel syndrome.
 Repetitive use of the hands and wrists can be associated with carpal tunnel syndrome.
-For example, typing for hours a day at work can be associated with carpal tunnel syndrome.
+For example, typing for hours a day at work can be associated with this condition.
 Other risk factors include certain medical conditions and pregnancy.

 The patient often notices pain, numbness, and/or tingling.
 She feels these symptoms in the thumb, index, and middle fingers.
 Often the pain wakes her up at night.
 Her discomfort can increase with repetitive use of the hand or wrist.
-Carpal tunnel syndrome can affect just one hand, or it could involve both hands at the same time.
+The problem can affect just one hand, or it could involve both hands at the same time.

 How can a doctor diagnose carpal tunnel syndrome?